marcgreen/semantic-joplin/similar-notes/README.md

 - compare results of USE lite with mobileBERT
 - compare results of USE lite with topic extraction + keyword search
 - summarize each note via some other LM, and show summary blurb in results list, to help user know what's in each similar note
+  - maybe instead allow on-hover previews of the note?

 ---